 Commitment to diversity, equity, inclusion and justice:

-Research: In our ongoing research funded by the Alzheimer’s Association and the National Institute on Aging, NIH, we are examining the impact of chronic stress due to racial discrimination on the medial temporal hippocampal memory system in older adults.
-If you would like to participate in our research, please stay tuned as we are moving our research to remote data collection.
+Research: In our ongoing research funded by the Alzheimer’s Association and the National Institutes of Health, we are examining the impact of chronic stress due to social discrimination and racism on the medial temporal hippocampal system in older adults.
 Email us for more information.

 Department of Anatomy and Neurobiology, Boston University School of Medicine